basiralab/HADA/README.md

 run HADA.py

-# YouTube videos to install and run the code and understand how the method works
+# YouTube videos to install and run the code and understand how HADA works

 To install and run HADA, check the following YouTube video: https://www.youtube.com/watch?v=Pz3XUYjNxBE&feature=youtu.be